-Russell Carey, Vice Chair
+Russell Carey, Chair

 Russell Carey serves as Vice Chair of the Commission and is a member of the NECHE Executive Committee.
 As Executive Vice President for Planning and Policy at Brown University, Carey is the senior officer responsible for coordinating Brown’s strategic planning processes and providing leadership on a broad range of University strategy, policy, and governance matters.
 His duties include establishing measures to assess planning priorities and progress towards Brown’s strategic planning goals; conducting ongoing data gathering, analysis, and outcomes assessment to evaluate the effectiveness of the University’s plans, initiatives and policies; and assisting senior officers, divisions and departments in defining strategies and developing plans to ensure continued growth and prosperity.
 At Brown, he has also served as Senior Vice President for Corporation Affairs and Governance and Interim Vice President for Campus Life and Student Services.
 His bachelor’s degree is from Brown and his J.D. from Suffolk University.